logaretm/vee-validate/docs/advanced/rules-object-expression.md

 });
 ```

-To call this rule using the **rule object expression**, you would use the following syntax:
+To call this rule using the **rule object expression**, you could use the following syntax:
 ```js
 <ValidationObserver>
     <ValidationProvider vid="firstValue" rules="required" v-slot="{ errors }">